nikyoudale/ALChains/README.md

 ```

 ## How it works
-Nothing more a nice way of building and adding layout constraints to a view.
+Nothing more than a nice way of building and adding layout constraints to a view.
 It's pretty simple, might not
 cover all use cases, but i've found it pretty useful in my own projects.